Skip to content

 public renderCount: number;

-Counts how many times the template() function has been executed internally.
-This property can be utilized to implement lazy rendering by defining the template() function to only partially render.
+This tracks how many times the template() function has been executed internally.
+You can use this property to implement lazy rendering by defining the template() function in a way that only partially renders based on the render count.

 hydrateFromSSR()